stanfeldman/kiss.py/readme.md

 Break your app to views, controllers and models.
 Kiss.py uses Django-like templates from Jinja2.
-Controller is object from class with methods get, post, put, delete.
+Controller is class inherited from class Controller and may have methods get, post, put, delete.
 These methods get Request object param and return Response object.
 Request and Response objects inherited from Werkzeug.
 Models consist of fields(class variables inherited from Field class).